St. George Marathon

 The St. George Marathon is an annual marathon sporting event hosted by the city of St. George, Utah on the first Saturday in October.
 The first race run was in November 1977.
 It was originated and organized in just a few months by Sherm Miller, who worked for the Parks and Recreation Department of St. George City.
-It is currently the 13th largest marathon in the United States of America.
+It is currently the 16th largest marathon in the United States of America.

 Race

-The St. George Marathon accommodates up to 7,400 runners.
-All runners, male and female, from any nation, may submit registrations to run; but only 7,400 runners are selected by random lottery to participate.
-Runners must be able to complete the race within six hours.
+The St. George Marathon accommodates up to 5,500 runners in the marathon, 2,500 runners in the half marathon and 600 5K runners.
+All runners, male and female, from any nation, may submit registrations to run, but registration closes when caps are reached or on August 31.
+Runners must have reached the corner of Snow Canyon Parkway and Utah State Route 18 (Bluff Street), a distance of 23.1 miles, within 6 hours and 15 minutes of the race start time.